The Broken News

-The Broken News is a 2022 Indian Hindi-language web-series directed by Vinay Waikul on ZEE5 starring Jaideep Ahlawat, Sonali Bendre, Shriya Pilgaonkar, Jay Upadhyay, Indraneil Sengupta, Taaruk Raina, Aakash Khurana and Kiran Kumar.
+The Broken News is a 2022 Indian Hindi-language newsroom drama web series directed by Vinay Waikul on ZEE5 starring Jaideep Ahlawat, Sonali Bendre, Shriya Pilgaonkar, Jay Upadhyay, Indraneil Sengupta, Taaruk Raina, Aakash Khurana and Kiran Kumar.
 It is a remake of the British series Press.
 It is written by Mike Bartlett, who created the original, and Sambit Mishra.
 The series released on 10 June 2022 on ZEE5.

-Plot
+Following the success of the first season, ZEE5 renewed the series for a second season in March 2023.
+The second season premiered on May 3, 2024.